gabrielrabreu/Haseroz.TestKit/README.md

 ## Overview

-Haseroz Test Kit for .NET is a specialized library aimed at boosting the testing capabilities of .NET applications.
-This library offers a suite of enhanced testing tools tailored for unit, integration, and functional testing.
-With the Haseroz Test Kit, developers can leverage more precise and powerful testing techniques, ensuring higher software quality and reliability.
+Haseroz Test Kit for .NET is a comprehensive library designed to enhance testing capabilities in .NET applications.
+This library provides a set of tools and utilities to facilitate unit testing, integration testing, and other testing scenarios.